OpenLightingProject/ola/plugins/usbdmx/README.md

 PRO MK2 even when `enable_eurolite_mk2 = false`.
 This makes it possible to use the Eurolite USB-DMX512 PRO MK2 together with other devices that can not be distinguished otherwise.
-This key has no effect when `enable_eurolite_mk2 = true`.
-It may be specified multiple times to use multiple Eurolite USB-DMX512 PRO MK2 devices.
+This key has no effect when `enable_eurolite_mk2 = true` or no device is connected with the given serial.
+The key may be specified multiple times to use multiple Eurolite USB-DMX512 PRO MK2 devices.

 `nodle-<serial>-mode = {0,1,2,3,4,5,6,7}`
 The mode for the Nodle U1 interface with serial number `<serial>` to operate